Jonorusc/react-cloud-drive/README.md

 # react-cloud-drive
 here is an app created with react.js.
 Inspired by One Drive, it was created with the intention of saving files in the cloud

+## Back End
+Do not forget to use *Cloud-Drive-Backend*: https://github.com/Jonorusc/cloud-drive-backend

 ## Reference